Kattar Karachi: Production

+The music was provided by Umair from Young Stunners.
+The film soundtrack features four out of sixteen songs from the album My Terrible Mind.

 Release

 The film was released on 20 December 2024 by Hum Films, few days after the film teaser.
-It had a premiere event in Karachi, a day before its release, and was commercially unsuccessful.
+It had a premiere event in Karachi, a day before its release, though the film was commercially unsuccessful.
 Mohammad Kamran Jawaid of Dawn felt that the film was plagued by amateurism, while Muhammad Suhayb of Youlin Magazine felt that the screenplay is "written in haste" and that the director "forgot to look into the story", but praised the role of Talha Anjum.